You wake up for another work day, slamming the alarm clock one, two (or four) times.

 You could have excess hairspray, gel, and all kinds of gunk stuck to your strands.
-If you have dry or curly hair, you may be shampooing too often and may want to consider some natural deep conditioning treatments.
+If you have dry or curly hair, you may be shampooing too often and may want to consider natural deep conditioning treatments.

-Mixing an avocado with a few tablespoons of raw coconut oil and 3-4 drops of lavender essential oil.
+Avocado with a few tablespoons of raw coconut oil and 3-4 drops of lavender essential oil.